lucystevens/kotlin-app-template/README.md

 ![Version][version-badge]

 # kotlin-app-template
-A template repo for starting kotlin applications
+A template repo for starting kotlin applications.

+Remove `.github/workflows/initialise-template.yml` once created.

 ## Template features
 This repo contains boilerplate code for an API, with database access.